KingTH000/laravel-microservice/README.md

-# Laravel Microservice App with Gemini AI
+# Laravel Microservice App

 This project is a complete microservice-based web application built with Laravel 11 and Docker.
 It demonstrates a fully decoupled architecture with separate services for authentication, user profiles, and notifications, all orchestrated by an API Gateway.

 The application features a "Backend for Frontend" (BFF) pattern, where a `gateway-service` serves both a public-facing API and a server-rendered web UI (using Blade).
-It also integrates with the Google Gemini API for AI-powered content generation.

 ## Architecture Overview